soarpatriot/soarpatriot.github.io/src/jade/includes/articles/2015-06/frontend.md

 3. parts of mobile app, even all the app

    why not native?

     advantage:

       (1) html css js

       (2) consistent

     disadvantage:

       (1) performance

       (2) constrain

+4. static site

+  When do we use static site?

+  What's the difference between the traditional web site and static site?

 ## frontend framework
 1. most famous -- bootstrap

    foundation,